opensciencegrid/topology/README.md

 - `facility_10089=on&facility_10009=on&facility_10011=on`
 - `facility_sel[]=10089&facility_sel[]=10009&facility_sel[]=10011`

-If multiple filters are specified, the resources must match all of them to be shown.
+If multiple filters are specified, only resources that match all filters will be shown.

 Finally, you may restrict how much _past_ downtime is shown in the Resource Downtime XML with:
 - `downtime_attrs_showpast=all`: show all past downtime